CBSDLab/SD4DS-policy-analysis/README.md

 This exercise runs a simple univariate policy analysis where we turned only one policy on at a time.
 Variations of this might include exploring whether the timing of policy makes a difference and adding a feature to the switches that allows for the policy to be de-implemented, which is an emerging area of interest in implementation science.
 The next set of exercises will focus on testing combinations of policies.

 For this exercise, future development includes improving the Bash script template to make use of variables instead of having to type the study name several times, and automating the use of the scratch drive to temporarily store the results from simulations.

+## Deep Dive
+Although these can be set up and run with standard software packages (e.g., Stella Architect, Vensim) through the user interface, there are advantages of setting and running a policy analysis as a script on the HPC, especially for models with larger sets of potential intervention points and parameter space where one might want to conduct a sensitivity analysis of selected policies, including:

+-   Transparency of simulation study including generation of values for parameters and initial conditions.
+-   Replicability of studies when code is made available to reviewers and other researchers even if they do not have access to the commercial software.
+-   Reproducibility of results by being able to re-run the analyses through scripts.
+-   Efficiency of resources since long simulation runs can be initiated as a batch process on the HPC versus tying up a local computer.

+There are many ways to implement a policy analysis on the HPC including running Stella Simulator directly from R using the `system()` command, the approach presented here is optimized to make the best use of HPC resources.
+For example, running Stella simulator within an R environment by calling the `system()` creates a new environment in R that often takes longer than the actual simulation.
+Hence the approach taken here uses Bash and AWK scrits to manage the overall simulation that minimizes programming needed to set up and efficiently run a simulation as a batch job on the HPC.